Introduction: Epoxy Coasters

 If you are doing a solid wood backed frame instead of a open backed one, it's at this point you would glue the pieces together and wait overnight, then resume below.

 Now lightly sand the frame to remove any pencil marks, flaws and smooth out the surface, I went from 60 grit to 200 grit doing this, sanding away as little as possible since there isn't much to work with here.
-The goal is the frame is smooth and even.
+The goal is the frame is smooth.

 After the frame is smooth, lay down a sheet of parchment paper big enough for all of the frames.
 Now it's time to apply 2 light, even coats of the polyurethane.
 This is to prevent the epoxy from seeping into the wood and discoloring it, as pictured above.
-You can do the entire frame at once since the parchment paper will prevent sticking, be sure to get inside the frame as well as this is the epoxy's main point of entry.
-Leave these to dry for about 12 hours.
+This is also because once you put the epoxy on, you can't go back and do the inside of the frame so it's important it matches.

 While your frames are drying, it's time to prepare the coasters.
 Lay out your parchment paper so that all of your coasters can easily fit on it and, using a small foam brush, paint the coasters with the Mod Podge.

-Be sure to do at least 3 layers of Mod Podge on both sides of the coasters, as well as the edges.
-When your doing the edges, do not spin the coaster between your fingers, I've done this and it resulted in the coaster ripping.
+Be sure to do at least 3 layers of Mod Podge on both sides of the coasters, as well as the edges. when you are applying Mod Podge to the edges of the coaster,, do not spin the coaster between your fingers, I've done this and it resulted in the coaster ripping.
 The best way to the edges is to hold it with 2 fingers and lightly dab the edges with a brush, then transfer the coaster your other hand to get the rest of the edges.
 To see if you did the Mod Podge correctly, hold the coaster up to a light and the entire surface is shiny, any dull areas indicates a lack of Mod Podge.

 If you don't cover the coasters enough the epoxy will seep into the coaster and discolor it.
 The Junkyard coaster above is a comparison between an original coaster, no Mod Podge and only 1 coat of Mod Podge.
 You can clearly see the discolored spots.
 You can also see it on the coaster I ripped.

-Thankfully the Mod Podge dries quickly (about 20min) so if you are doing a large batch you should be able to just keep going since by the time the last one is done, the first one should be dried.
+Thankfully the Mod Podge dries quickly (about 10 min) so if you are doing a large batch you should be able to just keep going since by the time the last one is done, the first one should be dried.
+You can re-use your brushes with the Mod Podge as many times as you like since it is easy to clean off of it provided you don't let it dry.

 Now that you've got your coasters covered in Mod Podge and your frames have 2 coats of polyurethane, it's time to begin taping and sealing.